marcqualie/jekyll-test/_posts/new-file-3.md

 title: New File 3
 published: false
 ---

-this is a new post!!!
+This is the third post